tinyheero/wessim/README.md

 fragments to be only a part of the entire genome; they are usually exons and/or a few introns and untranslated regions (UTRs).

-# Install Wessim

-Download Wessim using the links in this page, or go to https://github.com/sak042/Wessim
-To run Wessim, Python 2.7 or later is required.
-To install Python, go to http://python.org/

-## Requirements
+## Installation and Requirements

-The following programs are required to run Wessim or to prepare input files:
+The following programs are required to run Wessim (in ideal target mode) or to prepare input files:

+* Python (2.7): Wessim was written for Python 2.7.
+It will not work with Python 3.
-* **pysam** library: go to http://code.google.com/p/pysam/ to install pysam
+* `pysam`: go to http://code.google.com/p/pysam/ to install pysam
-* **numpy** library: go to http://numpy.scipy.org/ to install numpy
+* `numpy`: go to http://numpy.scipy.org/ to install numpy
-* **gfServer** and **gfClient**: In probe hybridization mode, Wessim runs more than 100,000 queries against the reference genome.
-This essentially requires a local blat server. gfServer and gfClient are pre-compiled programs for establishing private blat server on your computer. go to http://hgdownload.cse.ucsc.edu/admin/exe/ to download gfServer and gfClient (and set your local path to access the two programs anywhere).
-For more details about the tools, please refer to http://genome.ucsc.edu/FAQ/FAQblat.html#blat5
-* **faToTwoBit**: go to http://hgdownload.cse.ucsc.edu/admin/exe/ and download faToTwoBit.
+* `faToTwoBit`: go to http://hgdownload.cse.ucsc.edu/admin/exe/ and download faToTwoBit.
 This is required to convert your FASTA file to .2bit
-* **samtools**: samtools is needed to index your sample genome FASTA file (samtools faidx).
+* `samtools`: samtools is needed to index your sample genome FASTA file (samtools faidx).
-* **GemSim** error models: Wessim uses GemSim's empirical error models for NGS read generation.
+* GemSim error models: Wessim uses GemSim's empirical error models for NGS read generation.
 Go to GemSim's project page (http://sourceforge.net/projects/gemsim/) to download GemSim.
-You will find several model files (e.g. ill100v4_p.gzip) under 'models' directory.
+You will find several model files (e.g. `ill100v4_p.gzip`) under models directory.
 Save them and remember their location.

-# Preparing Input Files
+## Preparing Input Files

 Wessim requires two major inputs.
 One is the sample genome sequence, and the other is the target region information.

-## Sample genome sequence
+### Sample genome sequence

 This is a FASTA file (e.g. ref.fa).
 You will need to index the file and generate .2bit: